 This beautiful lake is spread over an area of 65 acres and is surrounded by colourful foliage and the Nilgiri hills.
 One can spot many beautiful water birds and this place provides many fun-filled activities like paddle boating and the toy train to travel around the park.
 Many Bollywood movies have been shot here.

 Sprawling over a large area, this place has a huge and varied collection of the exotic and indigenous vegetation of floras and is an endearing sight.
 Lying on the lower slopes of Doddabetta peak, this garden will surprise all with its’ stunning colourful beauty.

-At the altitude of 8,606 ft is the highest point of South India.
+At an altitude of 8,606 ft is the highest point in South India.
 Located 10km away from Ooty, this place has pulled in a huge crowd of travellers.
 The panoramic vistas of the Nilgiris are breathtaking.

 St. Stephen’s Church

 Built-in the year 1829, it is the oldest in this region.
 The colorfully stained glass windows are a visual delight.
 It is said that the large wooden beams decorated were originally carried by elephants at a distance of 120km from Tipu Sultan’s Palace at Mysore.